Table of Contents

 How to Improve Running Biomechanics

-So what’s next now that we understand how the biomechanics of running work?
+So what’s next now that we understand how running biomechanics work?

 We want to strengthen the muscles to improve performance and prevent injury.